Cold, flu, gastro—find out how to strengthen your immune system and avoid viruses!

 - omega 3

-It is difficult to draw firm conclusions about the effectiveness of most of these products because study results are sometimes contradictory or inconclusive.
-However, it should be noted that these products are usually considered to be well-tolerated, safe and otherwise beneficial to health.
+It is difficult to draw firm conclusions about the effectiveness of most of these products because study results are often contradictory or inconclusive.
+Additionally, it should be noted that these products, although considered to be generally well tolerated, may pose certain health risks (e.g., drug interactions).

 Speak to your pharmacist for additional information about the prevention of infections.